Ranzoni/e-professor/README.md

 - DATABASE_USER=
 - DATABASE_PASS=

-### OBS: To include the chunks in the AI prompt, is necessary include the '[CONHECIMENTO]' tag into the 'CHAT_PROMPT' variable
+### OBS: To include the chunks in the AI prompt, is necessary include the '[CONHECIMENTO]' and [QUESTION] tags into the 'CHAT_PROMPT' and 'TRANSFORM_PROMPT' variables

 ## Run the Scripts